lingtalfi/TemporaryVirtualFileSystem/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/getEntry.md

 The options are:
 - realpath: bool=false.
 If true, the **realpath** entry is added to the returned array, and contains the realpath to the file.
-This only works if the operation type allows it (i.e. not delete).
+This only works if the operation type allows it (i.e. not remove).